Olegarxus/Olegarxus/README.md

 - 👋 Hi, I’m @Olegarxus
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning HTML,CSS,JS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me olegarx1387@yandex.ru